wassname/scrape_r_rational/data/cache2/94yfhv.md

 > * BUT WAIT
 > * An ancient slumbering menace has awakened... and it's level 22!!!!
 > * ...
+>
 > And there you have it.
 Sure it can get repetitive, but it does always stay within the part of the story you seem to like the best.
 But is that necessarily a good thing?
 While it's one story overall, it's essentially just many cycles of what a normal story goes through from start to finish, with raised stakes and a larger world each time.
+>
 > If someone were to plan it out meticulously from the very beginning, I'll bet a really good story could be written.
 But most of them are written as web serials with seemingly little-to-no planning ahead of time, so there's retcons, asspulls, and deus-ex-machina galore.
 Along with everything that's happened so far being rendered trivial by power creep.
->

->> **u/ngocnv371** [+2]  *Chaos Legion**
+>> **u/ngocnv371** [+2]  *Chaos Legion* (a day later)
 >>
 >> I can see myself mindlessly consume this stuff.
->>

->>> **u/Cuz_Im_TFK** [+1] *
+>>> **u/Cuz_Im_TFK** [+1]  (2 days later)
 >>>
 >>> I wouldn't have been able to write that if I hadn't done it myself.
 We all need our mindless entertainment sometimes.
->>>

-> **u/Nerenere** [+2] *
+> **u/Nerenere** [+2]  (4 days later)
 >
 > I just thought I'd let you know that much of your post resonated with me, particularly your last line "Must every interesting system ultimately be destroyed by characters who truly understand it?"
+>
 > Well put.

+> **u/haiku_fornification** [+1]  (10 hours later)
 >

-> **u/haiku_fornification** [+1] *
->
 > The closest thing I've come up with is harboiled detective serials.
 It's not exactly what you're looking for but they usually keep things close and personal, rarely deviate from the "street level" and there's an element of gaining competency there too.
+>
 > Maybe something like [Rivers of London](https://en.wikipedia.org/wiki/Peter_Grant_\(book_series\)) series?
 It's been ages since I've read the first couple of books but they might scratch your itch.
 [The Good Student](http://moodylit.com/index.php/the-good-student-table-of-contents) fulfills some of your criteria too.
 The stakes get higher (much higher, in fact) but they're still largely personal and the protagonist never reaches full understanding of the system.
 Plus, there's a lot of "ah-ha!" moments.
+>
 > Honestly, I think you'll be very hard pressed to find what you're looking for in the realm of fantasy.
 Capability is already tied to power in real life and this is exaggerated in fantasy settings, where being a master of a field often means you can kill thousands instead of just having enough money to buy a nice house.
 It would be hard to keep things tense without escalation and a shift of goals for the main character.

+> **u/CarsonCity314** [+1]  (a day later)
 >

-> **u/CarsonCity314** [+1] *
->
 > I think A Practical Guide to Evil succeeds in this area because leveling up in its narrative isn't predictable, and exercises of power have non-trivial costs.
 For all practical purposes, you can treat the protagonist's power set as a fixed set of tools, rather than another thing the development of which can be balanced against other investments.
+>
 > Worm and Twig similarly grant their protagonists relatively fixed sets of tools.
 Wildbow branched out from this with Pact, which (while still very good) ended up suffering from introducing more powers and possibilities than could be neatly tied into the narrative.

+> **u/sambelulek** [+1]  *Ulquaan Ibasa Liquor Smuggler* (4 days later)
 >

-> **u/sambelulek** [+1]  *Ulquaan Ibasa Liquor Smuggler**
+> This is topic-adjacent (lol for the term, analogy is the usual term, but I want to be stylish today), but let me introduce you to the game of Go (weiqi/baduk).
 >
-> This is topic-adjacent (lol for the term, analogy is the usual term, but I want to be stylish today), but let me introduce you to the game of Go (weiqi/baduk).
 > At the early game two players has the whole board to occupy.
 They try to claim each part first, challenge their opponent claim, and defend your claim.
 As at this stage, all claims are weak and they're easily ejected.
 It's fun because each step is significant and greatly affect the end game.
+>
 > At mid game, you fortify your claim and siege your opponent claim.
 This is where a show of might happen, or cunning and subterfuge if players prefer.
 It's fun because you try to contest strong positions, each winning gave huge satisfaction, each lost can be devastating.
+>
 > At the late game you seal your fortification and try weaknesses on your opponent's.
 But sometimes, you can do a daring attack!
 Two competent players will never hope two change the board situation much, because they know their strength well and timed the patching of their weakness just as well.
 But when one player (critically) missed his timing, a complete reversal can happen.
 The game can be broken.
 And when it does break, it's an immense fun for the winner, and ruin for the loser.
+>
 > This is what happen with stories.
 The setting define the board.
 If you wish to stay at the early game forever, you will have to keep expanding the board.
 You will have to expand the scope of your setting.
 The consequences it bring, your move will be less meaningful, not much fun gained from clever positioning or being the first mover.
 Also, why bother challenge your opponent claim since the board will be expanded anyway; there's always new territory to claim, starting a skirmish is just sub-optimal.
 In the other word, boring.
+>
 > Other commenter said this doesn't happen in real life.
 Because new player keep coming, old player must depart, and the rule sometimes changing.
 But real life is not a kind with ultimate conclusion.
 Our scope is limited to our lifetime: you will need new analogy to identify where the fun to be found.
 In the work of fiction, otoh, ending is big part.
 I even put 50% worth of fiction on its ending.
 All because that's where I seek the ultimate satisfaction, maybe a catharsis.
 So, a fiction without ending in sight (or twist too big to keep things fresh), imo, is lame by default.
+>
 > And no, Zorian isn't conquering continents.
 He doesn't play early game anymore.

+> **u/sheikheddy** [+1]  (6 days later)
 >

-> **u/sheikheddy** [+1] *
->
 > >Mastery is impressive to witness, and handy to achieve, but the process of achieving it isn't the string of orgasmic "ah-ha!" moments that achieving competency was.
 It's a lot of "err" and "hmm" and "well" and "what if" and "not quite".
 Hours a day for months or years.
+>
 > Well said.
 You'd either hate or love "The Games we Play" by Ryuugi.

+> **u/ArmokGoB** [+0]  (an hour later)
 >

-> **u/ArmokGoB** [+0] *
->
 > Do you think https://www.royalroadl.com/fiction/8463/the-arcane-emperor has this problem?
->

->> **u/HeartwarmingLies** [+2] *
+>> **u/HeartwarmingLies** [+2]  (13 hours later)
 >>
 >> God yes, it's one of the most extreme cases of it I've seen.
->>

 ---